Professor Norm Matloff

-One point that Card makes about some of Arcidiacono's analyses is that they aggregate several years worth of admissions data, quite problematic in that admissions criteria change every year.
-(My side note: My impression has been that universities do this to try to counter gaming of their system.)
+An instance of this latter is noted by Card regarding Arcidiacono's analyses is that they aggregate several years worth of admissions data, quite problematic in that admissions criteria change every year.
+(My side note: My impression has been that universities do this to try to counter gaming of their system, so they can stay one step ahead of the applicants.)
 Aggregating such data is extremely dangerous.
 Here the covariate is Year.
 Arcidiacono actually does use Year in some of his analyses, but this can produce quite misleading results if not done properly.

 Unz interpreted that as clear evidence of discrimination against Asian applicants by the Ivies, due to race-conscious policies at those schools.
 However, Caltech also has an AA policy, so that explanation fails.
 A much better explanation is as follows.

-First, the Asian applicants tend to major in STEM fields.
+The Asian applicants tend to major in STEM fields.
 For example, at Stanford, reportedly 46% of Computer Science majors are Asian, even though only 23% of the student body as a whole is Asian.
-This has major (pun intended) implications for the "plateau" effect described by Unz; the Ivies, as liberal arts schools, simply don't have as many slots open for STEM applicants as does Caltech, a STEM school.
+This has major (pun intended) implications for the "plateau" effect described by Unz: The Ivies, as liberal arts schools, simply don't have as many slots open for STEM applicants as does Caltech, a STEM school.
 Asians, a STEM-heavy group, thus would find more difficulty getting admitted to the Ivies -- with no discrimination involved.
 Again, covariates matter, in this case Major and School Type.

-At the same time, it may explain Card's finding that female Asians fare better than their male counterparts.
+At the same time, it may explain Card's finding that female Asians fare better than non-Asian women.
 There has been a nationwide concern that not enough women major in Engineering, especially Computer Science (CS).
 Female Asian students also tend to be STEM-oriented, so all of this may result in university admissions committees being favorably inclined to admit female applicants for, say, CS, including Asian females.

-Most of the data analysis done by both sides for this lawsuit have no problems with sample sizes, which are quite ample for statistically valid conclusions.
+Most of the data analyses done by both sides for this lawsuit have no problems with sample sizes, which are quite ample for statistically valid conclusions.

 However, an interesting sample size issue arises in one aspect.
 The plaintiffs state that Asian applicants get higher ratings from alumni interviewers than what is seen in the Personal Rating.
 But an important component of the latter is teacher letters of recommendation, which the alumni interviewers do not see.
 Statistically speaking, a teacher, who has seen the student for an entire year, can provide more accurate information than can an alumnus/a who chats with the student for 15-30 minutes.